Covara / Whitepaper · Ed. MMXXVI

 Policy-pack stalenessMaintain versioned pack updates, change logs, and specialist review discipline

-Templates treated as substitute judgmentTreat templates as controlled starting points rather than one-size-fits-all approval shortcuts
+Templates as substitute judgmentTreat templates as controlled starting points rather than one-size-fits-all approval shortcuts

 Evidence not attributable to approval stateLink approvals and support files to the exact module or gate state they support